 NURS 541 Sexual and Reproductive Healthcare (2/3)

 Examines advanced practice sexual and reproductive healthcare issues including health maintenance, contraceptive care, and diagnosis, and treatment of sexual and reproductive health problems across the lifespan.
 Prerequisite: permission of instructor.
 Offered: W.

 NURS 542 Theoretical Foundations of Advanced Practice Nursing: Childbearing I (1-4, max.
 4)

 Analyzes and applies concepts of advanced practice nursing/nurse-midwifery care, specific to the normal childbearing woman, during preconception, antepartum, intrapartum, and postpartum.
 Examines primary care management of pregnant client within the context of the individual, family, socio-cultural environment, and healthcare system.

-NURS 543 Theoretical Foundations of Advanced Practice Nursing: Childbearing II (1-4, max.
-4)
+NURS 543 Theoretical Foundations of Advanced Practice Nursing: Childbearing II (3)

 Selected theories in relation to psychosocial development and adaptation across life span for individuals, families, and small groups and as explanatory models of major psychosocial disabilities.
 General and psychosocial nursing models evaluated for heuristic value for research and practice.
 Prerequisite: graduate standing or permission of instructor.

-NURS 547 Biologic Aspects of Psychosocial Disabilities (3)
+NURS 547 Management of Psychiatric Disorders: Adult (3)

 NURS 549 Assessment in Psychosocial Nursing (3)